-This course may meet either once, twice, or thrice a week.
-Discussion format; some lecture when necessary.
-25. Will this course be taught in a language other than No English?
+necessary.
+25. Will this course be taught in a language other No than English?
 If yes, then name the language: 26.
 Please list any prerequisites, recommended preparation or suggested preparation: ENGL 1010 or 1011 or 2011 or 3800.
-27. Is Instructor, Dept. Head or Unit Consent No Required?
-28. Permissions and Exclusions: Not open for credit to students who have passed ENGL 3119/W 29.
-Is this course repeatable for credit?
-If yes, total credits allowed: Allow multiple enrollments in same term?
-Graded 30.
-Grading Basis 31.
-If satisfactory/unsatisfactory grading is proposed, please provide rationale: 32.
+27. Is Instructor, Dept. Head or Unit Consent Required?
+No 28.
+Permissions and Exclusions: Not open for credit to students who have passed ENGL 3119/W 29.
+Is this course repeatable for credit ?
+No If yes, total credits allowed: Allow multiple enrollments in same term?
+30. Grading Basis Graded 31.
+If satisfactory/unsatisfactory grading is proposed, please provide rationale : 32.
 Will the course or any sections of the course be taught as Honors?
 AsHonors 33.
-Additional Details: 34.
+Additional Details: Offered at the May be offered at all the regional campuses.
+There are qualified faculty available to teach the course at all the campuses. campus 34.
 Special Attributes: 35.
 REGIONAL CAMPUS AVAILABILITY: